 - The Value Plus Option covers preventive care, including well-child care, immunizations, routine screening mammograms, pap smears, male health screenings and annual routine physical exams for participants of all ages when you use network providers.
+Non-routine tests for certification, sports or insurance are not covered unless medically necessary. - The Value Option covers preventive care, including well-child care, immunizations, routine screening mammograms, pap smears, male health screenings and annual routine physical exams for participants of all ages when you use network providers.
+Non-routine tests for certification, sports or insurance are not covered unless medically necessary.

-Non-routine tests for certification, sports or insurance are not covered unless medically necessary. - Preventive care covered under the Standard Medical Options and out-of-network care under the Value Plus Option includes routine screening mammograms (see "Mammograms" in this section for guidelines) and well-child care for children up to age two (including initial hospitalization following birth, all immunizations and up to seven well-child care visits). - Private duty nursing care: Coverage includes medically necessary care by a licensed nurse if it is of a type or nature not normally furnished by hospital floor nurses. - Prostheses: Prostheses (such as a leg, foot, arm, hand or breast) necessary because of illness, injury or surgery.
+- Preventive care covered under the Standard Medical Options and out-of-network care under the Value Plus Option includes routine screening mammograms (see "Mammograms" under "Covered Expenses" on page 46 for guidelines) and well-child care for children up to age two (including initial hospitalization following birth, all immunizations and up to seven well-child care visits).
+The Value Option does not cover preventive care out-of-network. - Private duty nursing care: Coverage includes medically necessary care by a licensed nurse, if it is of a type or nature not normally furnished by hospital floor nurses. - Prostheses: Prostheses (such as a leg, foot, arm, hand or breast) necessary because of illness, injury or surgery.
 Replacement of prosthesis is only covered when medically necessary because of a change in the patient's condition (improvement or deterioration) or due to the natural growth of a child.
-Replacement of a prosthesis resulting from normal wear and tear is not covered. - Radiology (X-ray): Examination and treatment by X-ray or other radioactive substances, imaging/scanning (MRI, PET, CAT, and ultrasound), diagnostic laboratory tests and routine mammography screenings for women (see "Mammograms" in this section for guidelines).

-- Under the Value Plus Option, in-network coverage depends on whether the care is received in a hospital-based setting or a physician's office or laboratory facility. - Reconstructive surgery: Surgery following an illness or injury, including contralateral reconstruction to correct asymmetry of bilateral body parts, such as breasts or ears.
+Replacement of a prosthesis resulting from normal wear and tear is not covered. - Radiology (X-ray): Examination and treatment by X-ray or other radioactive substances, imaging/scanning (MRI, PET, CAT, and ultrasound), diagnostic laboratory tests and routine mammography screenings for women (see "Mammograms" under "Covered Expenses" on page 46 for guidelines). - Under the Value Option and the Value Plus Option, in-network coverage depends on whether the care is received in a hospital-based setting or a physician's office or laboratory facility. - Reconstructive surgery: Surgery following an illness or injury, including contralateral reconstruction to correct asymmetry of bilateral body parts, such as breasts or ears.
 Additionally, under the Women's Health and Cancer Rights Act, covered reconstructive services include: - Reconstruction of the breast on which a mastectomy was performed, - Surgery or reconstruction of the other breast to produce a symmetrical appearance, - Services in connection with other complications resulting from a mastectomy, such as lymphedemas, and - Prostheses. - Speech therapy: Restorative and rehabilitative care and treatment for loss or impairment of speech when the treatment is medically necessary because of an illness (other than a mental, psychoneurotic or personality disorder), injury or surgery.
 If the loss or impairment is caused by a congenital anomaly, surgery to correct the anomaly must be performed before the therapy. - Surgery: When medically necessary and performed in a hospital, freestanding surgical facility or physician's office.
-(See "CheckFirst (Predetermination of Benefits)" on page 63 for details about hospital pre-authorization and pre-determination of benefits.) - Temporomandibular joint dysfunction (TMJD): Eligible expenses under the medical benefits include only the following, if medically necessary: - Injection of the joints - Bone resection - Application of splints, arch bars or bite blocks if their only purpose is joint stabilization and not orthodontic correction of a malocclusion - Manipulation or heat therapy
+(See CheckFirst" on page 58 for details about hospital preauthorization and pre-determination of benefits.) - Temporomandibular joint dysfunction (TMJD): Eligible expenses under the medical benefits include only the following, if medically necessary: - Injection of the joints - Bone resection - Application of splints, arch bars or bite blocks if their only purpose is joint stabilization and not orthodontic correction of a malocclusion - Manipulation or heat therapy